Fritz Bauer: Imprisonment in Nazi Germany

 On 8 March 1933, Jagow was appointed police commissioner for Württemberg.
 On 23 March 1933, while Bauer was at work in his office, a group of policemen arrived to arrest him without charges.
 In March 1933, soon after the Nazi seizure of power, a plan to organize a general strike against the Nazis in the Stuttgart region failed, and Schumacher and Bauer were arrested with others and taken to Heuberg concentration camp.
 Bauer was tormented by the SA guards at Heuberg who found various ways to humiliate him and often beat him.
 As a "third-class" prisoner (i.e. one considered especially dangerous to the German state), Bauer was singled out for abuse such as being forced to stand for hours facing a wall while SA men struck him in the knees with their nightsticks and banged his head against the wall.

-Other than mentioning that he was forced to clean the camp's latrine on a daily basis, Bauer never mentioned his own experiences at Heuberg, which was too painful for him.
-The man whom Bauer consistently praised in his recollections of Heuberg was Schumacher, who despite missing one of his arms and being in constant pain because of his war wounds, was unyielding in his principles, taking abuse from the guards without complaint.
+Other than mentioning that he was forced to clean the camp's latrine on a daily basis, Bauer never spoke about his own experiences at Heuberg, which were too painful for him.
+The man who Bauer consistently praised in his recollections of Heuberg was Schumacher, who, despite missing one of his arms and being in constant pain from his war wounds, was unyielding in his principles, taking abuse from the guards without complaint.
 The more prominent and older Schumacher, who had been an outspoken opponent of the Nazis as an SPD deputy in the Reichstag, remained in concentration camps (which destroyed his health) until the end of World War II, whereas the young and largely unknown Bauer was released.

 In November 1933, Bauer was transferred from Heuberg to a newly founded prison, Oberer Kuhberg concentration camp, located in former Army barracks in Ulm, where the guards were professional policemen instead of the SA, and conditions were better.
 In 1933, it was possible for lesser political prisoners to be released if they signed a public declaration of loyalty to the Nazi regime.
-On 13 November 1933, a letter appeared in the Ulmer Tagblatt newspaper from eight imprisoned Social Democrats declaring their loyalty to the new regime, which led to their release; one of the signatories was Bauer, who felt so humiliated that he never allowed discussion of this chapter of his life.
+On 13 November 1933, a letter appeared in the Ulmer Tagblatt newspaper from eight imprisoned Social Democrats proclaiming their loyalty to the new regime, which led to their release.
+One of the signatories was Bauer, who felt so humiliated that he never allowed discussion of this chapter of his life.
 In accordance with the Law for the Restoration of the Professional Civil Service he was removed from office.

-Schumacher was also offered release if he signed such a declaration, which he refused, saying that he rather would stay in the concentration camps forever than betray his beliefs; much of the praise that Bauer was later to offer Schumacher as a man who was always true to himself seemed to have reflected guilt about his own actions in signing the declaration.
+Schumacher was also offered release if he signed such a declaration, which he refused, saying that he rather would stay in the concentration camps forever than betray his beliefs.
+Much of the praise that Bauer was later to offer Schumacher as a man who was always true to himself seems to have reflected feelings of guilt about his own actions in signing the declaration.

 Exile

+In 1936, Bauer emigrated to Denmark.